comunica/Article-SSWS2020-AMF/content/evaluation.md

 [](#plot_query_times_F3) shows the query result arrival times for query F3, and is similar to the arrival times for other queries.
 This figure shows that the time-until-first-result is the highest for BGP-based AMF algorithms.
-However, once this first results comes in, the arrival rate becomes much higher compared to the other algorithms.
+However, once this first result comes in, the arrival rate becomes much higher compared to the other algorithms.
 This delay for the BGP-based algorithms is caused by the higher download times for large AMFs, and explains the higher or equal evaluation times for 5 of the 20 queries.